NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: NonLERFness of non-geometric -manifold groups

 One important property of finite semicovers is given by the following lemma in \cite{Li1}. \begin{lemma} If $N$ is a connected finite semicover of a nongeometric $3$-manifold $M$ with empty or tori boundary, then $N$ has an embedded lifting in a finite cover of $M$.
-In fact, the semi-covering $N\to M$ is $\pi_1$-injective and $\pi_1(N)$ is separable in $\pi_1(M)$. \end{lemma}
+In fact, the semi-covering map $N\to M$ is $\pi_1$-injective and $\pi_1(N)$ is separable in $\pi_1(M)$. \end{lemma}

-\begin{remark} In \cite{Li1}, this lemma is stated only for closed irreducible nongeometric $3$-manifolds, but it clearly also holds for irreducible nongeometric $3$-manifolds with nonempty boundary.
-This is because that we can get a closed manifold by pasting cusped hyperbolic $3$-manifolds, e.g. figure eight knot complements, to $M$ along the boundary, then apply the closed manifold version of Lemma \ref{semicover} and Lemma \ref{subgroup}. \end{remark}
+\begin{remark} In \cite{Li1}, this lemma is only stated in the case that $M$ is a closed orientable irreducible nongeometric $3$-manifold, but it clearly also holds for irreducible nongeometric $3$-manifolds with nonempty boundary.
+This is because that we can first take the double $D(M)$ of $M$, apply the closed manifold version of Lemma \ref{semicover} to $N\to D(M)$, then apply Lemma \ref{subgroup} to get separability of $\pi_1(N)$ in $\pi_1(M)$. \end{remark}